Need to talk? Call 1800 882 436.

 Hormonal changes may also trigger:

+You may notice that your breasts become larger or feel sore or tender.
+Your nipples may also become darker.
 Not all people experience breast changes.
-But you might notice that your breasts get larger or feel sore or tender.
-Your nipples might also become darker.

 Increased need to urinate

-You may notice an increased need to urinate in your pregnancy.
-This is partly due to your body making more urine (wee) than usual.
-It is also caused by hormonal changes in early pregnancy.
+You may notice an increased need to urinate (wee) in your pregnancy.
+This is caused by hormonal changes in early pregnancy.

-How will my body change over the course of the pregnancy?
+How will my body change over the course of my pregnancy?

 As your pregnancy progresses, more obvious physical changes occur, including the appearance of a 'baby bump'.